 Map Values allows you to create a consolidated spatial layer that contains Highly Valued Resources or Assets (HVRAs) for your area.
 This spatial layer is known as an HVRA Set.
 This HVRA Set is then saved in your Workspace for easy retrieval and display in Map Studio.
 Overlaying HVRA Sets with model outputs in Map Studio enables quick qualitative assessment of modeled fire behavior in relation to your mapped values.
 HVRA Sets can be overlaid with model outputs, or used as part of a larger assessment.
 How you plan to use the HVRA Set should dictate what you include in the Set.

-Creating an HVRA Set is a prerequisite to completing an Exposure Analysis or Risk Assessment, two features that will soon be phased into IFTDSS.
+Creating an HVRA Set is a prerequisite to completing a Quantitative Wildfire Risk Assessment, a feature that will soon be phased into IFTDSS.

 Defining Map Values and HVRA Sets